our-never-ending-job/WFGY/CASE_EVIDENCE.md

 ## What this suggests

-This case indicates that the WFGY diagnostic framing can remain useful even when the system boundary shifts from retrieval to ranking-heavy workflows.
+This case indicates that the WFGY diagnostic framing remains useful even when the system boundary shifts away from pure retrieval and toward ranking-heavy workflows.

+It suggests that the ProblemMap has some portability across adjacent retrieval infrastructure layers.

 ## Important boundary